The Food of the Gods and How It Came to Earth: Plot summary

-Book I: The Discovery of the Food
+Books I and II: The Discovery of the Food

 Research chemist Mr. Bensington specialises in "the More Toxic Alkaloids", and Professor Redwood studies reaction times and takes an interest in "Growth".
 Redwood's suggestion "that the process of growth probably demanded the presence of a considerable quantity of some necessary substance in the blood that was only formed very slowly" causes Bensington to begin searching for such a substance.

 After a year of research and experiment, he finds a way to make what he calls in his initial enthusiasm "the Food of the Gods" but later more soberly dubs Herakleophorbia IV.
 Their first experimental success is with chickens that grow to about six times their normal size on an experimental farm at Hickleybrow, near Urshot, Kent.
 (Note: Where H. G. Wells was born and grew up.)

 Mr. and Mrs. Skinner, the couple hired to feed and monitor the chickens, eventually allow Herakleophorbia IV to enter the local food chain, and the other creatures that get the food grow to six or seven times their normal size: not only plants, but also wasps, earwigs, and rats.
 The chickens escape and overrun a nearby town.
 Bensington and Redwood do nothing until a decisive and efficient "well-known civil engineer" of their acquaintance, Cossar, arrives to organize a party of eight to destroy the wasps' nest, hunt down the monstrous vermin and burn the experimental farm to the ground.

 As debate ensues about the substance, popularly known as "Boomfood", children are being given the substance and grow to enormous size: Redwood's son ("pioneer of the new race"), Cossar's three sons, and Mrs. Skinner's grandson, Caddles.
 Dr. Winkles makes the substance available to a princess, and there are other giants as well.
 The massive offspring reach about 40 feet in height.
 At first, the giants are tolerated, but as they grow further, restrictions are imposed.

 In time, most of the English population comes to resent the young giants, as well as changes to flora, fauna and the organisation of society that become more extensive with each passing year.
 Bensington is nearly lynched by an angry mob and subsequently retires from active life to Mount Glory Hydrotherapeutic Hotel.

-Book II: The Food in the Village

 Mrs. Skinner's grandson, Albert Edward Caddles, becomes an epitome of "the coming of Bigness in the world".
 (Note: Wells takes the occasion to satirise the conservative rural gentry (Lady Wondershoot) and the Church of England clergy (the Vicar of Cheasing Eyebright) in describing life in a backward little village.)